poseidon/matchbox/Documentation/kubernetes.md

 ## Requirements

-Ensure that you've gone through the `bootcfg` [Getting Started Guide](getting-started-rkt.md) and understand the basics.
+Ensure that you've gone through the [bootcfg with rkt](getting-started-rkt.md) guide and understand the basics.
 In particular, you should be able to:

 * Use rkt or Docker to start `bootcfg`
 * Create a network boot environment with `coreos/dnsmasq`